 - Heat modulation (controlling the air temperature) can be trickier unless specific thermostats are installed.

-- Systems can take longer to get started and warm up, especially when heating water as well.
+- Systems take longer to get started and warm up (when compared to air heaters), especially when heating water as well.

-- Systems generally require a bit more fine tuning or balancing to get them working properly.
+- Systems generally require a more fine tuning or balancing to get them working properly and installation time is normally longer as there are more parts and it is more complex.

 - Hydronic fan heads do not project the hot air as forcefully as a direct diesel heater, so the hot air does not spread out as much in the boat.